Kishore2001r/NewTab/README.md

 <br>

 <p align="center">
-Discover a visually captivating and customizable browser startpage designed to elevate your browsing experience and productivity.
+Discover a captivating and customizable browser startpage designed to elevate your browsing experience and productivity.
 This sleek platform offers a range of default themes to match your style, along with a toggleable night-mode for comfortable nighttime browsing.
 With a personalized search bar, you can easily choose your preferred search engine.
 </p>

 <hr>